Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-Rick Viscomi, an engineer and Web Performance Lead at Google, along with Lizzi Sassman, a Senior Technical Writer at Google, emphasized the importance of the actual user experience of a website over CWV scores.
+Rick Viscomi, an engineer and Web Performance Lead at Google, and Lizzi Sassman, a Senior Technical Writer at Google indicated that real-world user experience matters more about a website rather than CWV scores.

 Google Explains Why Core Web Vitals Doesn’t Improve Rankings